nest/ode-toolbox/doc/index.rst

    <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/flow_diagram.png" alt="Flow diagram" width="620" height="463">

 ode-toolbox is written in Python and leverages SymPy for the symbolic manipulation of equations.
 It was initially developed in the context of the `NESTML <https://github.com/nest/nestml>`__ project, in which the main focus was on the class of spiking neurons presently available in the `NEST <https://github.com/nest/nest-simulator>`__ simulator.
-It can, however, be used standalone and is broadly applicable to continuous-time dynamical systems as well as systems that undergo instantaneous events (such as neuronal spikes or impulsive forces).
+It can, however, be used in a standalone fashion, and is broadly applicable to continuous-time dynamical systems as well as systems that undergo instantaneous events (such as neuronal spikes or impulsive forces).

 Installation
 ------------